PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-19 15:33:18
+Last updated: 2024-04-19 15:33:51
-Random Quote: Well, maybe this isn't a breakup.
-Maybe this is two friends getting back together. - Robin Scherbatsky
+Random Quote: Desperation Day has come and gone and you have neither gone nor come. - Robin Scherbatsky